 We offer insurance cover through MetLife Insurance Limited.
 You can find more information about the types of insurance we offer.

 Insurance claims – FAQs

 Financial protection for you and your family means understanding the different types of insurance and how to make a claim.

-Have a read through our FAQs below to understand the process for making a claim depending on your circumstance.
+Have a read through our FAQs to understand the process for making a claim depending on your circumstance.

 Insurance in Superannuation Voluntary Code of Practice

 Australian Ethical has elected to adopt the new Insurance in Superannuation Voluntary Code of Practice (Code).
 Though our insurance offering already complies with many aspects of the Code, we will work hard with our providers MetLife and Mercer Administration to identify any further opportunities for improvement.
 Some of the key principles of the Code are: